 We stayed at the Owl Hotel in the museum district.
 While this was the first of two major canal cities, we both liked this one the best.
 Not a cheap stay by any means, Amsterdam was one of my favourite stops.
 Eating vegan was pretty easy and, similar to having Guinness in Dublin, drinking Heineken in Amsterdam is like a whole different beer, fresh from the source.

 The Heineken Experience was good, but paled somewhat in comparison to the Guinness Storehouse in Dublin.
-You just can’t equal a rooftop taproom with 360 degree views of Dublin, with a dark subterranean neon and house music taproom with no views of Amsterdam.
+You just can’t equate a rooftop taproom with 360 degree views of Dublin, with a dark subterranean neon and house music taproom with no views of anything.
 Nonetheless, I’ll always consider light and smooth European Heineken now as the real stuff, as opposed to the skunky bottled swill we get in North America.
 It’s completely different.

 Bikes rule, transit is tops, Rijksmuseum is rad, Vondelpark is vonderful, the red light district is … something, and cathedrals aren’t as prevalent as in most other cities in Europe.
 It’s the kind of city I could easily live in.
 I just love the semi-circular series of canals that really define the place.